IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Preface

 Before you start, please note that **IBM Bluemix OpenWhisk** has recently been renamed to **IBM Cloud Functions**.
-This means that, from an official point of view, **Apache OpenWhisk** refers to the open-source project being available on Apache, while **IBM Cloud Functions** refers to IBM's serverless platform running on top of IBM's public cloud (IBM Bluemix).
+This means that, from an official point of view, **Apache OpenWhisk** refers to the open-source project being available on Apache, while **IBM Cloud Functions** refers to IBM's serverless platform running on top of IBM's public cloud.
 IBM Cloud Functions is entirely based on Apache OpenWhisk as both projects share the same core codebase.

-In the following we will, for reasons of simplicity and since most examples would also work on any (locally) hosted OpenWhisk deployment, refer to **OpenWhisk** only and not distinguish between Apache OpenWhisk and IBM Cloud Functions even though we will run many of the examples on top of IBM Bluemix.
+In the following we will, for reasons of simplicity and since most examples would also work on any (locally) hosted OpenWhisk deployment, refer to **OpenWhisk** only and not distinguish between Apache OpenWhisk and IBM Cloud Functions even though we will run many of the examples on top of IBM Cloud.

 During this workshop you will learn how to develop **serverless applications** composed of loosely coupled microservice-like functions.
 You'll explore OpenWhisk's latest *CLI* (command line interface) and UI and become an OpenWhisk star by implementing a weather bot using *IBM's Weather Company Data service* and *Slack*.
 You will also investigate how to use other capabilities such us our API Gateway integration allowing you to easily expose functions via API endpoints.
 You will have a first glance at our research-driven tech-preview called *Composer* allowing you to compose more complex serverless applications by combining multiple functions using control logic and state.
 Finally, you will find out how to package and deploy your entire serverless application together using the *Serverless Framework*.